loft-demos/vcluster-platform-demo-app-template/README.md

 For `vind`, use this sequence:

-1. start `vind`
-   - recommended: `LICENSE_TOKEN="$TOKEN" bash vind-demo-cluster/install-vind.sh`
-   - override the default Platform version when needed: `bash vind-demo-cluster/install-vind.sh --license-token "$TOKEN" --vcp-version 4.7.1`
-   - `vind-demo-cluster/vcluster.yaml` is a rendered template, so do not pass it directly to `vcluster create` unless you render its placeholders yourself
-2. clone this repo directly and initialize it locally with [scripts/replace-text-local.sh](./scripts/replace-text-local.sh)
+1. clone this repo directly
-   - a GitHub template copy is not required for the self-contained path
-   - for self-contained `vind`, the default base domain is `vcp.local`
+2. run the default self-contained bootstrap:
+   - `LICENSE_TOKEN="$TOKEN" bash vind-demo-cluster/bootstrap-self-contained.sh --repo-name your-demo-repo --org-name your-org`
+   - that creates `vind`, installs Forgejo, runs local placeholder replacement, starts the OrbStack adapter, and bootstraps the repo into Forgejo
 3. configure ESO and 1Password using [docs/secret-contract.md](./docs/secret-contract.md)
 4. choose either:
    - OrbStack local-contained mode with [vind-demo-cluster/orbstack-domains](./vind-demo-cluster/orbstack-domains)
      - started automatically by the `vind` install helpers unless you opt out
    - Cloudflare Tunnel fallback with [vind-demo-cluster/cloudflare-tunnel.yaml](./vind-demo-cluster/cloudflare-tunnel.yaml)
-5. bootstrap the repo into Forgejo if you are following the local-contained path
-6. apply the GitOps bootstrap for this repo
+5. apply the GitOps bootstrap for this repo

 ## Known Gaps

 The repo has a credible `vind` path, but the following are still incomplete for a fully local-contained default:

-- Forgejo is still commented out in [vind-demo-cluster/vcluster.yaml](./vind-demo-cluster/vcluster.yaml)
 - Crossplane GitHub provider flows are not converted to Forgejo
 - some GHCR-specific image flows still assume GitHub Container Registry
 - the root Argo CD bootstrap application for `vind` is not added yet